vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. cfgcmd:: set firewall send-redirects [enable | disable]

-   enable or disable of ICMPv4 redirect messages send by VyOS The following system parameter will be altered:
+   enable or disable  ICMPv4 redirect messages send by VyOS The following system parameter will be altered:

    * ``net.ipv4.conf.all.send_redirects``